teambit/docs/docs/getting-started/1-quick-start.md

 title: Tutorial
 ---

-In this tutorial you will use Bit to create an app, bottom up, from elementary components to full (component) pages, and finally to a single app component.
+In this tutorial you will use Bit to create an app, bottom up, from "atoms" to "molecules", all the way to an app component.

 The components you'll create will be independent and shareable.
 You'll make them available for other projects by sharing them to a remote scope.

-Last, but definitely not least, you will import and reuse a component from a remote scope.
+Lastly, you will import and and integrate a component from a remote scope into your own project.

 ## Install Bit